How to transfer data from your old Android phone to your new one

 How to transfer photos and videos to your new Android phone

 Google Photos is an outstanding service for backing up photos and videos.
 It seamlessly backs up data, has granular sharing controls, and uses on-device machine learning to automatically group faces.
-However, the best feature is the unlimited storage at high quality.
 You can save your photos and videos at Original quality — the quality at which they were taken — or select High quality, which retains the same level of detail while cutting down on the size.

-You don't have to worry about running out of storage if you select the High-quality option, and this particular feature makes Photos a fantastic service for storing your photos and videos.
-As the data is backed up to a cloud, you'll be able to access your photos and videos from your new phone as well as on the web.
+This is a good option to consider as Photos doesn't offer unlimited uploads anymore; once you run out of storage, you will have to buy a Google One plan.
+That said, it is the best way to back up photos and videos from your Android phone.
+As the data is backed up to the cloud, you'll be able to access your photos and videos from your new phone and on the web.
 If you haven't set up Photos yet, here's how to get started.

 - Open Photos from the app drawer or home screen.